hashicorp/terraform-website/content/source/docs/enterprise/private/rhel-install-guide.html.md

 ## Install Recommendations

 * RedHat Enterprise Linux version 7.3 or 7.4
-* Docker 1.13.1 (available in RHEL extras) or Docker CE or EE version 17.06 or later.
+* Docker 1.13.1 (available in RHEL extras), or Docker CE or EE version 17.06 or later.
 The later versions are not available in the standard RHEL yum repositories.
    * For Docker CE, you can use the official CentOS docker repository.
 Instructions are available here: https://docs.docker.com/install/linux/docker-ce/centos/#install-from-a-package.
    * For Docker EE, there are explicit RHEL instructions to follow: https://docs.docker.com/install/linux/docker-ee/rhel/
 * A properly configured docker storage backend, either: